 Apply on back of ears and neck, tops of feet, and hands (and head if missing hair).

-Be aware of reflective UV Rays from water, sand, grass, and snow...even under an umbrella or awning.
+Be aware of reflective UV Rays from water, sand, grass, and cement...even under an umbrella or awning.

 Sunscreen lotions are best form of application (vs. sprays).